 - What is the market potential for your UL102?

 Swift Fuels believes that the majority of the 200 million gallons per annum of avgas consumed in North America serves a commercial piston-engine workforce that needs high-octane fuel to maintain the efficiency and safety of flight operations.
-Our UL102 unleaded avgas has been independently tested by the FAA William J. Hughes Technical Center and has been shown to increase aircraft range by up to 8%, eliminate lead fouling, reduce the wear and tear on an engine, and eliminate toxic lead emissions.
+Our UL102 unleaded avgas has been independently tested by the FAA William J. Hughes Technical Center and has been shown to increase aircraft range by up to 8% and eliminate toxic lead emissions.

 - How much will UL102 cost?

 UL102 is still in the process of being FAA-certificated for use.
 Our goal is to make a commercially viable unleaded aviation gasoline that is competitive with the existing fuel price of 100LL, albeit as an UNLEADED fuel.
 We currently produce the fuel for testing purposes at our blending facility in Lafayette, Indiana.

 Based upon fleetwide assessments to date, UL102 will not require any hardware modifications to engine/aircraft or distribution supply chain infrastructure.

 - OK, so when will UL102 be commercially available?

 In order for any aviation gasoline to be commercially available, it requires two things: